badalchat/Banglore_Home_Prices_Project/README.md

 ### Problem statement:
 * With the given 9 features(categorical and continuous) build a model to predict the price of houses in Bengaluru.

-### Evaluation Metric:

-* Root-Mean-Squared-Error (RMSE) between the logarithm of the predicted price value and the logarithm of the observed sales price.
-* Taking logs means that errors in predicting expensive houses and cheap houses will affect the result equally.